testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part1.md

 The classic game [*Super Mario*](https://en.wikipedia.org/wiki/Super_Mario_Bros.) isn't just fun to play—it has also become a favorite system for testing and analysis.
 In a blog post, [Antithesis](https://antithesis.com/blog/sdtalk/) showed how their deterministic hypervisor can autonomously play *Super Mario* and explore its vast state space.
 This kind of exploration is powerful for surfacing unexpected states, but it leaves one question unanswered: does the game **behave correctly** in every one of those states?

 In this multi-part series, we tackle that challenge.
-Our approach is to apply a **behavior model** that captures the game’s intended mechanics—movement, collision detection, enemy interactions—and use it as a framework for systematic testing.
+Our approach is to apply a **behavior model** that captures the game's intended mechanics—movement, physics, and collision detection—and use it as a framework for systematic testing.
 With this model, we can go beyond searching for the winning state: we can check that *Super Mario* behaves **as it should** in every explored state.<!-- more -->

 A key advantage of this approach is that the model itself can be built incrementally, allowing it to be as simple or as comprehensive as needed.
 Once constructed, the model is **universal**—while its most advanced applications involve integration with autonomous state space exploration techniques, it can also be effectively used for manual and semi-automated test implementations.